 Communication

+Difficulty with one or more aspects of

 disorder

-Difficulty with one or more aspects of

 communication which may involve understanding

 or use of language.

-Comprehension Ability to understand language (spoken, written or nonverbal).
+Ability to understand language (spoken, written or Comprehension non-verbal).

-Congenital A disease, deformity, or deficiency existing at the time of birth.
+Congenital A disease, deformity or deficiency existing at the time of birth.